 A certificate of incorporation will show the following details:

-- Where the company is registered (England and Wales, Scotland or Northern Ireland)
+- where the company is registered (England and Wales, Wales, Scotland, or Northern Ireland)

-- Company Form (limited by shares, limited by guarantee etc.)
+- type of company (limited by shares, limited by guarantee, LLP, Public Limited Company, etc.)

 - Royal Coat of Arms